Interactive-Modding/Jurassic-Reborn/README.md

 First, make a fork of this repository.
 When you've done that, you can clone that reposity.
 Depending on your installation settings, you either have to run the command in the git Bash, or the CMD/Terminal.
 ```
-git clone https://github.com/<Your Username>/JurassiCraft2
+git clone https://github.com/<Your Username>/RebornMod
 ```

-When that's done, go into the newly created directory `JurassiCraft2` and run in the console if you're on Windows:
+When that's done, go into the newly created directory `RebornMod` and run in the console if you're on Windows:

 ```
 gradlew.bat setupDecompWorkspace